 - Serve over hot rice and garnish with green onions and sesame seeds.

 Serves 4, each serving contains Calories 238, Carbohydrates 26 g., Protein 25 g., Fat 8 g., Sodium 610 mg., Fiber 1 g.

 Asian Rice Bowls

-Make the rice bowls: Start with the rice (or cooked grains) and add the vegetables and cooked meat.
-Drizzle with sauce and stir to combine to that the sauce is evenly distributed.
+- Make the rice bowls: Start with the rice (or cooked grains) and add the vegetables and cooked meat.
+Drizzle with sauce and stir to combine so that the sauce is evenly distributed.

 Serves 4, each serving contains Calories 375, Carbohydrates 47 g., Protein 32 g., Fat 7 g., Sodium 645 mg., Fiber 3 g.